-One of the best parts about bullets journaling is that your bullet journal can take whatever shape you need it to.
-As you become comfortable your bullet journal, you’ll probably find that your journal begins to look nothing like the complex and artistic spreads posted on social media (in fact, minimalist bullet journaling is an entire genre of bullet journaling that bucks this trend).
-Whether you use a traditional format for bullet journaling or a minimalist format, you’ll probably find yourself re-creating the same basic layouts over and over – in fact, I think this is a key to success in a bullet journal: finding layouts that work for you and replicating them throughout your journal.
+One of the best parts about bullet journaling is that your bullet journal can take whatever shape you need it to.
+As you become comfortable with your bullet journal, you’ll probably find that your journal begins to look nothing like the complex and artistic spreads posted on social media.
+Whether you use a traditional format for travel bullet journaling or a minimalist format, you’ll probably find yourself re-creating the same basic layouts over and over.
+Actually, reusing templates can help streamline your journaling process and save time on the road.
+Finding layouts that work for you and repeating them lets you focus on content: the words, thoughts, illustrations, and ideas that inspire you from your travel.

 In this case, I’m setting up a template for a travel journal layout in my bullet journal.
 When I need to reproduce a page multiple times, I use tracing paper to transfer my design onto card stock or plastic template material.
 By creating a template, I can quickly reproduce similar layouts for different pages.